cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 (gdb) r < ~/in.txt
 ```

-A breakpoint in main was set so we can analyze how the stack is modified by the provided input.
-By analyzing the stack after the `gets` function was executed we can see the following:
+A breakpoint in main was set so to analyze how the stack is modified by the provided input.
+By analyzing the stack after the `gets` function was executed the following can be observed:

 ```bash
 (gdb) info registers